Zquinlan/fDOMmatlab/Script.md

 %           Revised Jan 2016 for Zach Quinlan CMORE
 %           Revised Sep 2016 for Zach Quinlan CMORE
 %           Revised Oct 2016 for Zach Quinlan/BobWhittier CMORE
+%           Revised Oct 2017 for Zach Quinlan (Added Lignin for Linda)
 %           Revised and uploaded Nov 2016 by Zach Quinlan for future version control
 %           Read in csv files from from Fluoromax/Aqualog / FluorEssence software
 %           Collate the files into a database